Tackling Quality Assurance With a Small Software Team

 - Making sure user flows are obvious, intuitive, and complete

-Through integrated QA, automation, and ongoing collaborative review, you create a continuous QA environment in which all team members play an important role.
-Best of all, with this approach, staging can be transitioned to production without much fanfare, resulting in a stress-free launch.
+Through integrated QA, automation, and ongoing collaborative review, you create a continuous QA environment in which all team members take a piece of the responsibility pie.
+Best of all, with this approach, staging can be transitioned to production without much fanfare.
+Our favorite launches are the boring ones.

 Taking an integrated approach to QA is an excellent alternative to working with a dedicated QA team.
-Despite the tradeoffs that come with not employing QA specialists, using the methods discussed above enable you to reap many benefits even with a small team and limited resources.
+Despite the tradeoffs that come with not employing QA specialists, using the methods discussed above enable you to pick up many similar benefits — even with a small team and limited resources.